Manila Polo Club: World War II and relocation

 When the Japanese occupied the Philippines during the World War II, the Manila Polo Club was taken over by the Japanese military and converted to become the Japanese Navy Recreation Club.
 The original clubhouse was later burned down during the Battle of Manila of 1945.

 After the war, the club was temporarily hosted in a 1.8 ha property along Dewey Boulevard (now Roxas Boulevard) in Pasay.
-Businessmen Alfonso Zóbel de Ayala & Col. Joseph Roxas McMicking of Ayala y Compañía convinced the club to move to Makati, particularly in an area which was being developed by their company.
+Businessmen Alfonso Zóbel de Ayala & Joseph McMicking of Ayala y Compañía convinced the club to move to Makati, particularly in an area which was being developed by their company.
 That area would later be known as Forbes Park, named after club founder Forbes.
 The new Manila Polo Club opened in 1949, with its clubhouse having been designed by Pablo S. Antonio, Sr. By the 1960s, more Filipinos and non-American foreigners had become members of the club, and in 1964, the club elected Enrique J. Zóbel as its president, marking the first time the club was led by a Filipino.